About RobinLetter

 Who is doing this?

 At the moment RobinLetter is a single person project being put together by me, Samuel Minter.
-I was a long time TPM at a tech company you have probably heard of.
+I was a long-time Technical Program Manager at a tech company you have probably heard of.
 RobinLetter is the most recent of a series of personal side projects.

 In addition to RobinLetter, I run the Election Graphs presidential election poll tracking site during US Presidential election years, I cohost the Curmudgeon's Corner weekly current events podcast, developed the fully automated Wiki of the Day family of podcasts, and the Jukepodder podcast discovery site.